crocodic-studio/crudbooster/README.md

 ```

 ## Getting Started
-I think you have made a table database for your new module before do these bellow steps.
+I think you have made a table of database for your new module before do these steps.
 ```
 http://localhost/YourApp/admin
 username (default) : admin@crocodic.com